-Postage, printing and supplies expense for 2014 was \$3.54 million, an increase of \$259,000, or 8%, from 2013.
-The increase was primarily due to higher printing and forms charges related to increased business activity.
+Postage, printing and supplies expense for 2015 was \$4.27 million, an increase of 21% from 2014, partly due to acquisitions.
+The increase from 2013 to 2014 was primarily due to higher printing and forms charges related to increased business activity.

-Professional fees were \$7.91 million for 2014, down \$1.71 million, or 18%, from 2013.
-The decrease is mostly due to lower legal fees as legal costs associated with the classified asset sales in the second quarter of 2013 caused professional fees to be higher in 2013.
+Professional fees were \$10.2 million for 2015, up \$2.27 million, or 29%, from 2014.
+The increase was primarily due to higher legal and consulting fees relating to various corporate projects, including projects to enhance our productivity as well as model validations and improvements to our regulatory compliance function.
+Professional fees decreased \$1.71 million in 2014 from 2013, mostly due to higher legal costs in 2013 associated with the classified asset sales in the second quarter of 2013.